Meet Our Board Members

 College Portfolios: Affiliates and Partnerships, Finance Governance and Risk, Credentialing

-Alicia Bell MN (Endorsed Nurse Practitioner), GradDipEmergNsg
+Alicia Bell RN MN (Endorsed Nurse Practitioner), GradDipEmergNsg

 Alicia is a Paediatric Nurse Practitioner, Senior Lecturer at Flinders University, and mum to three boys.
 With over 20 years’ experience across neurology, rehab, and rural nursing, she spent 14 years in Paediatric Emergency and was South Australia’s first Nurse Practitioner in the field.
 In 2020, she moved into primary health care and developmental screening, focusing on supporting families through the health system.
 Alicia holds a Graduate Diploma in Emergency Nursing and a Master of Nurse Practitioner, and is currently undertaking a PhD exploring the role of Nurse Practitioners in child development.